How to Become a Certified Ophthalmic Assistant: The Complete 2026 Guide

 What Is a Certified Ophthalmic Assistant?

-The COA (Certified Ophthalmic Assistant) is the entry-level professional certification for ophthalmic medical personnel.
-It is granted by IJCAHPO — the International Joint Commission on Allied Health Personnel in Ophthalmology — the only nationally recognized credentialing body for eye care technicians in the United States.
+The Certified Ophthalmic Assistant is the entry-level professional certification for ophthalmic medical personnel.
+It is granted by the International Joint Commission on Allied Health Personnel in Ophthalmology — the only nationally recognized credentialing body for eye care technicians in the United States.

-IJCAHPO has been certifying ophthalmic personnel since 1969.
-When you earn your COA, you join a community of over 20,000 active COA holders nationwide.
+They have been certifying ophthalmic personnel since 1969.
+When you get certified, you join a community of over 20,000 active certified holders nationwide.

 The certification tells the world something specific.
 You have the clinical knowledge and skills to perform fundamental ophthalmic testing, take accurate patient histories, assist physicians during procedures, and communicate effectively with patients about their eye care.